Hall Street Pier: History

 In 2020, it was announced that a new pier would be built to replace the deteriorating 1986 wharf as an economic stimulus project after the COVID-19 recession.
 A $1,000,000 grant for the pier's construction was given by the B.C. government as part of the Community Economic Recovery Infrastructure Program.
 A $500,000 CAD grant was given by the Columbia Basin Trust.
-The new pier was officially opened to the public on September 14, 2024.
 The opening ceremony included a speech by mayor Janice Morrison.
-It was designed by Matthew Stanley as a community gathering site that symbolizes the connection between the city and the lake.

 In 2023, the pier was awarded a Canadian Architect award of excellence.
-In 2025, it won a AZ Award in Urban Design Interventions and Infrastructure.
+In 2025, it won an AZ Award in Urban Design Interventions and Infrastructure.